Types of campsites

 Below are all of the camping options we offer (most of which are open to members and non-members).

-Our network of more than 100 Club Sites will always be at our heart.
+Our network of almost 100 Club Sites will always be at our heart.
 Spanning the entirety of the UK, you can find our campsites on the likes of the sunny Cornish coast, the glorious Isle of Wight and even hidden amongst the wilderness of the Scottish Highlands.
 Our on-site teams fully manage each one of our Club Sites, there to ensure you enjoy your break to the full.
 We welcome all campers, but, members can save up to 30% on every Club Site booking.

 Members of The Camping and Caravanning Club have exclusive access to over 1,300 privately run campsites that accept a maximum of 10 tents or 5 caravans and motorhomes.
 These small campsites are called Certificated Sites (CSs) and are a great way to camp in unique locations.

 Our members organise thousands of camping events throughout the year - we call these Meets and Temporary Holiday Sites (THSs).
 They offer affordable camping in spectacular locations across the UK and give you the chance to mix with like-minded people.

 The Club has a small collection of self-catering accommodation across 10 Club Sites, including luxury lodges, static caravans, timber chalets and even a house sleeping up to 10 people.
 Plus, if you become a member, you can save 20% on selected self-catering stays.